Dr. Faisal Shaikh

 Phone: (414) 277-7325

-Working at the interface of engineering and molecular biology, graduates from this program solve engineering problems, and improve current products and processes and develop new ones.
+Working at the interface of engineering and molecular biology, graduates from this program solve engineering problems, and improve current and develop new products and processes.

-In addition to BioE curriculum track courses, the BioE program faculty offer students with interest in specific areas, an opportunity to work one-on-one with a faculty member as part of an independent study, EB 499 .
+In addition to BioE curriculum track courses, the BioE program faculty offer students with interest in particular areas an opportunity to work one-on-one with a faculty member as part of an independent study, EB 499 .

 The BioMolecular engineering program at MSOE enables BioE students to: